FdelMazo/frux-mobile/README.md

 ## Tech Stack

 This mobile app is developed in [React Native](https://reactnative.dev/) with tremendous help from [Expo](https://expo.io/).
-The UI framework used is [Magnus](https://magnus-ui.com/), and is truly one of the best mobile UI frameworks out there, check it out.
+The UI framework used is [Magnus](https://magnus-ui.com/), and is truly one of the best mobile UI frameworks out there.

 ## Try it out!

 Go to your favourite Android device and download the [Expo Go](https://expo.io/client) app.
-After that you can either input the Expo link or scan the Expo QR and thanks to some Github CI magic, you'll get instant access to the latest build
+After that you can either input the Expo link or scan the Expo QR to try out the latest build (thanks to some Github CI magic)

 [`exp://exp.host/@fdelmazo/frux-mobile`](https://expo.io/@fdelmazo/frux-mobile)